Tips for Growing a Garden in Your Apartment

 First and foremost, you’ll want to check with your landlord or building management to make sure you’re aware of any limits on balcony or indoor gardening.

-Beyond any building restrictions, the type of plants you can grow in your apartment will depend on where your alternative garden is planted, the depth of your containers, and the exposure to wind, sun and rain.
+Besides any building restrictions, the type of plants you can grow in your apartment will depend on where your garden is planted, the depth of your containers, and the exposure to wind, sun and rain.
 Beyond your climate and the limits of your surroundings, you’ll also need to decide whether you want to dedicate yourself to caring for plants frequently, or would prefer to tend to them only occasionally.

 If you’ve got lots of vertical and horizontal space on an area like a balcony, consider growing the following plants in deep pots or planters: